Remote Viewing and Controlling of Workstations

 - Only allow remote view or remote control access to your workstation when absolutely necessary and only grant permission to remote view or remote control to your area’s appropriate support personnel.
 If you are not sure whether support personnel should be granted remote view or remote control access to your workstation to resolve a problem, do not grant permission to remote view or remote control and request guidance from your supervisor.

 - Close all applications that are not needed in order to resolve the issue for which you are obtaining support.

 - Remain at the workstation during the time your workstation is remotely viewed or controlled.
 Do not leave your workstation unattended while it is remotely viewed or controlled.

 - Watch carefully the actions taken by others who are remotely controlling your workstation.
 Per University policy, you are responsible for any actions taken while you are logged into your system account.
 If you are uncomfortable with actions taken during a remote view or remote control session, immediately end the session and notify your supervisor.

 - Never provide your password or any other authentication credentials (such as a PIN, token, passphrase) to remote view or remote control support personnel.
 Never allow remote view or remote control support personnel to view an unobscured/unmasked password.

 - Ensure that any remote view or remote control session is disconnected and/or terminated after the support personnel have completed assisting you.

 - If you are uncomfortable with actions taken during a remote view or remote control session, immediately end the session and notify your supervisor who will report the incident according to Purdue’s Incident Response Policy.

-Issued March 1, 2007 from IT Security & Privacy.
+Issued March 1, 2007, from IT Security and Privacy.
 These guidelines are based upon materials prepared by the HIPAA Compliance Office and Business Services Computing.
-Questions about these guidelines can be addressed to email@example.com.
+Questions about these guidelines can be addressed to firstname.lastname@example.org.